gciteli-ustravel/website-content-scan/USER-GUIDE.md

 Ask the current owner or your GitHub organization administrator to invite you as a collaborator.
 They do this by going to the repository, clicking **Settings**, selecting **Collaborators and teams** in the left sidebar, and searching for your GitHub username.
 You will receive an email invitation — accept it to gain access.

-Once accepted, the repository is available at:
+The original repository is available at:

 **github.com/gzciteli/website-content-scan**

-For all day-to-day tasks in this guide, the GitHub web interface is sufficient.
-If you ever need a local copy of the files on your computer, download **GitHub Desktop** from desktop.github.com.
-It allows you to clone and work with the repository without using a terminal.

 **Step 2 — Verify the system is running**

-Open the dashboard at **https://gzciteli.github.io/website-content-scan/** and confirm:
+Open the dashboard at **https://{your profile}.github.io/website-content-scan/** and confirm:

 - **Latest result** shows **success**
 - **Smartsheet connection** shows **Connected**